Appendix A: Definition of Reporting Terms

 Performance Levels and Proficiency

-Below are the set of performance level descriptors (PLDs) used for the ELPAC Interim Assessments.
+Next are the set of performance level descriptors (PLDs) used for the ELPAC Interim Assessments.
 The purpose of these descriptors is to specify, in content terms, the knowledge and skills that students display at the three levels of performance for the ELPAC Interim Assessments.
-Table C.1 provides is the set of PLDs used for the ELPAC Interim Assessments.
+Table C.1 provides the set of PLDs used for the ELPAC Interim Assessments.

 Table C.1.
-Crosswalk of Performance Levels and Descriptors
+ELPAC Performance Levels and Descriptors

-Performance Level Descriptor
+Performance Level | Performance Level Descriptor |

-Level 3—Well Developed The assessment results indicate that the student can consistently use English in an academic context as described by the standards measured in this test.
+Level 3—Well Developed | The assessment results indicate that the student can consistently use English in an academic context as described by the standards measured in this test. |

-Level 2—Somewhat/Moderately Developed The assessment results indicate that the student may be able to use English to communicate simple ideas but is not yet able to consistently use English in an academic context as described by the standards measured in this test.
+Level 2—Somewhat/Moderately Developed | The assessment results indicate that the student may be able to use English to communicate simple ideas but is not yet able to consistently use English in an academic context as described by the standards measured in this test. |

-Level 1—Beginning to Develop The assessment results indicate that the student may know some English words and phrases as described by the standards measured in this test.
+Level 1—Beginning to Develop | The assessment results indicate that the student may know some English words and phrases as described by the standards measured in this test. |

 Although the PLDs are intended to aid interpretation of performance levels, they will be less informative than scale scores for describing student gains over time or changes in performance gaps among groups because they do not reveal changes of student scores within the bands defined by the performance levels.
 Furthermore, there is not a critical shift in student knowledge or understanding that occurs at a single cut-score point.
 Therefore, the performance levels should be understood as representing approximations of levels at which students demonstrate proficiency of a set of concepts and skills as well as the concepts and skills in the scale scores just above and below the score received.
 A performance level should be understood as a general band of performance.

 A student is considered proficient in the content if test results place the score received in Level 3.
-Therefore, the Level 3 cut score is somewhat analogous to a proficiency line; in other words, a score at or above the cut score indicates that the student understands and can apply the concepts and skills to the standards measured by the assessment.
+Therefore, the Level 3 cut score is somewhat analogous to a proficiency line; in other words, a score at or above the Level 2 cut score indicates that the student understands and can apply the concepts and skills to the standards measured by the assessment.

-Interim assessments are optional resources that provide educators with actionable information about student progress and are designed to be given at locally determined points during the school year.
-The interim assessments can help educators, students, and parents gauge student progress toward English language proficiency and identify strengths and areas for remediation in relation to the state standards.
+Interim assessments are optional resources that provide educators with information about student progress and are designed to be given at locally determined points during the school year.
+The interim assessments can help educators, students, and parents/guardians gauge student progress toward English language proficiency and identify strengths and areas for remediation in relation to the state standards.
 Interim assessments are not designed to be a predictive measure of summative assessment performance or for accountability and should not be used for such purposes.

 Single Sign-On and Access to Student Data

-• All users must have SSO logon credentials and must log on to view student test results in CERS.
+- All users must have SSO logon credentials and must log on to view student test results in CERS.
 There is no anonymous public user support (i.e., unregistered users, logged-off users).

-• Access to student test results and PII is managed by the CDE to provide access to LEA CAASPP coordinators and LEA ELPAC coordinators.
+- Access to student test results and PII is managed by the CDE to provide access to LEA CAASPP coordinators and LEA ELPAC coordinators.
 Access to CERS is managed by LEA CAASPP coordinators and LEA ELPAC coordinators via TOMS (SSO) roles.

-Noneducators have no access to student information; the CDE does not support parent/guardian or student access to the reporting systems.
+- Noneducators have no access to student information; the CDE does not support parent/guardian or student access to the reporting systems.

-Error Bands and Standard Error of Measurement (SEM)
+Error Bands and Standard Error of Measurement

-• SEM is accounted for in the student test results by the error bands that are displayed in the List of Students in a Grade Report for overall scores.
+- SEM is accounted for in the student test results by the error bands that are displayed in the list of students in a grade report for overall scores.
 SEMs are also included in the Student Assessment Results downloads.

-• The error band meaning is explained in the legend of each report that displays them.
+- The error band meaning is explained in the legend of each report that displays them.

 ELPAC Interim Assessment Reporting